KevinSia/UECM3763_assign1/README.md

 $ git config --list
 ```

-It won't be too useful If git is only to store files locally.
-Usually we would like sync the local repositories with the cloud based git server for backup or sharing purposes.
+It won't be too useful If Git is only used to store files locally.
+Usually we would like sync the local repositories (in your machine) with the cloud based git server (on the internet) for backup or sharing purposes.
 GitHub is a web-based hosting service that provide git version control.
 User is allowed to "*push*" or "*pull*" their local repositories to and from remote repositories.

-First thing first, let sign up a GitHub account.
+First thing first, let's sign up a GitHub account.
 - Go to GitHub homepage [https://github.com/join](https://github.com/join).
 - Enter a username, email and password and click "Sign up for GitHub".
 - On the next screen, select the free plan and click "Finish Sign Up".

-To complete **Task 1**:
+Then, you will need to:
 * Login to your GitHub.
 * While still stay logged in GitHub, go to [https://github.com/yongkheng/UECM3763_assign1](https://github.com/yongkheng/UECM3763_assign1)
 * Click "fork" button at the top right hand corner.
 Now your GitHub will have a copy of the UECM3763_assign1 repository.
 Copy the URL.
-* Go to the google form [http://goo.gl/forms/AqRxStO81O](http://goo.gl/forms/AqRxStO81O).
-* Fill in your name, ID and the URL to your newly forked repository.
-* Answer the question in the google form and submit.

 ------------------------------------------------------------